luangjokaj/wordpressify/README.md

 ## Lint CSS

-Before pushing changes make sure you have clean and consistent styles, run [Stylelint](https://stylelint.io/) with the command:
+Before pushing changes make sure you have clean and consistent CSS.
+Run [Stylelint](https://stylelint.io/) with the command:
 ```
 $ npm run lint:css
 ```

 # 9. Database
 ## MySQL Server
-After installing WordPressify you will still need a database to connect with.
-The recommended solution is to install [MySQL](https://dev.mysql.com/downloads/mysql/) on your local machine and follow the [installation instructions](https://dev.mysql.com/doc/refman/5.7/en/installing.html).
+After installing WordPressify you will still need a database to store WordPress content.
+The recommended solution is to install [MySQL](https://dev.mysql.com/downloads/mysql/) on your local machine ([installation instructions](https://dev.mysql.com/doc/refman/5.7/en/installing.html)).

 ## Remote Database
-You are free to use remote databases, please note that this will affect the speed depending on the connection.
+You are free to use remote databases.
+Please note that this will affect the speed depending on the connection.

 # Changelog

 **v0.1.3**
-- Added support for bitmap and svg minification, in the production build.
+- Added support for bitmap and SVG minification, in the production build.

 **v0.1.2**
 - Converted all variables from 'var' to 'const'.